 Licensed Professional Counselor

-General Summary: The University of North Georgia is currently accepting applications for a Licensed Professional Counselor.
+The University of North Georgia is currently accepting applications for Licensed Professional Counselor on the Gainesville campus.
 This position is a great opportunity for a positive and energetic mental health professional to work in an exciting, fast-paced environment providing mental health counseling, crisis intervention, and outreach programming to a growing university population.
 Applicants must be skilled in working with a wide variety of mental health issues in individual, couples, and group formats, be a strong public speaker, and be a welcoming and approachable creative professional that enjoys engaging students about mental health issues, retention, and success in a university population.

-- Develop, advertise, and present topical outreach presentations regarding mental health education as needed or requested.
-Provide consultation services to the campus community and acts as a liaison between the office of student counseling and other campus departments and organizations as directed.
+- Develop, advertise, and present topical outreach presentations regarding mental health education.
+Provide consultation services to the campus community and acts as a liaison between the student counseling and other departments or organizations.

 - Provide alcohol/drug assessments and risk reduction education to students mandated through campus disciplinary procedures.

-- Develop and present workshops and presentations to campus leadership groups (e.g. Peer Educators, Faculty/Staff.) on mental health issues faced by college students in order for those student leaders and University professionals to be able to effectively recognize and intervene with students who are struggling
+- Develop/present workshops and presentations to campus leadership groups on mental health issues faced by college students in order for those leaders and professionals to be able to effectively recognize and intervene with students who are struggling.

-- Participant in strategic planning and innovation efforts for the Division of Student Affairs and preform other duties as assigned.
+- Activly participant in strategic planning and innovation efforts for the Division of Student Affairs and other duties as assigned.

 - Must maintain expertise in the field of counseling especially as related to issues faced by the college student population, to include knowledge of assessment, diagnosis, treatment, and referral needs.

 - Must have demonstrated skills in therapy/counseling and mediation including personal, couples, and group therapy; excellent administrative skills; excellent interpersonal skills; ability to work independently and with professional and clerical staff; motivated and self-directed.